ckunte/m-one/inc/model.typ

 - $V_i$ -- volume of a component,
 - $C_("mi")$ -- corresponding mass coefficient, and
 - $V'$ -- volume of adjusted members

+#figure(
+  image("/img/model.png", width: 100%),
+  caption: [
+    Building this model from scratch with error-checking, testing for integrity, and preparing for pushover ]
+) <model>

 Any manual work demands time, and therefore it's a trade-off --- whether to hand-code coefficients or to model the entire geometry.
 Most time-constrained engineers tend to take the latter route, since it is easier to build geometry than it is to calculate coefficients for adjusted members in at least three directions.#footnote[Drag and inertia coefficients for various shapes are available in &sect;6.8 Hydrodynamic loading, in the seminal book, _Dynamics of Fixed Marine Structures_, Barltrop and Adams, Third Edition, 1991.]